elixir-editors/emacs-elixir/README.md

 [RET] elixir-mode [RET]` inside your emacs and you're ready to go.

 **Please take note of the MELPA URL.** If you are using http://melpa.milkbox.com then you are not getting the latest *stable* version of this package.
+Please use http://melpa-stable.milkbox.com when retrieving this package.

 If you're not already using ELPA, check the [emacswiki](http://www.emacswiki.org/emacs/ELPA) page to get familiar with it.